 How to Inspect Canonical Tags for SEO

-When you’re auditing the canonical tags of a webpage, there are a number of things that need to inspect for a better performance in SERPs.
+When you’re auditing the canonical tags of a webpage, there are a number of things that need to inspect for better performance in SERPs.

 Here are very common things should be audited when you implement canonical tag: